chauff/cse1500-web-transcripts/_practicals/assignment-css-node.md

 *Note: we expect one zipped code submission, we do **not** want one code submission per task!*

-The PDF and code have to be uploaded by one of the team members to 💡 Brightspace under **CSE Web assessment** (find the category your group belongs too) before the assessment session with the TAs and before the ultimate assessment deadline.
-This means that the outcomes of Assignment 4, 5 and 6 are **all** uploaded to the same directory!
+The PDF and code have to be uploaded by one of the team members to 💡 Brightspace under **CSE Web assessment** (find the category your group belongs too) before the assessment session with the teaching assistant and before the ultimate assessment deadline.
+This means that the outcomes of all web technology assignments are uploaded to the same directory!
-Make sure to name your files with an **A6** prefix!

 **To pass this assignment, you must have employed the necessary CSS, use templating and include at least one client-side cookie.
-You pass if your app can deal with players executing the game as intended** (already achieved in Assignment 5) **AND with players trying to make invalid moves.**
+You pass if your app can deal with players executing the game as intended** (already achieved in the previous assignment) **AND with players trying to make invalid moves.**

 ## 1. CSS

 Now that we finally covered CSS, you will continue to work on your splash and game screens and style them with CSS.
-You are **not allowed** to use external libraries or preprocessing tools.
-Your application should have a modern look and feel.
-If you are unsure what this means, consider our demo game, it contains sufficient CSS styling to pass this requirement.
+Do **not** use external libraries or preprocessing tools.
+If you are unsure how much styling of your game is required, take a look at our demo game, it contains sufficient CSS styling to pass this requirement.

 Style the game so that it looks and works well on a laptop/desktop device, i.e. we are considering screen resolutions of ~1366x768 or higher.
 We are **not** concerned about apps for mobile devices.